return42/sphkerneldoc/linux_src_doc/drivers/firmware/efi/vars_c.rst

 variable list.
 It is the caller's responsibility to free \ ``entry``\ once we return.

-Returns 0 on success, or a converted EFI status code if
-\ :c:func:`set_variable`\  fails.
+Returns 0 on success, -EINTR if we can't grab the semaphore, converted EFI status code if \ :c:func:`set_variable`\  fails.

 .. _`efivar_entry_set`: